-Don Machholz [ maˈcoles ] aka The Comet Hunter is born in Portsmouth, Virginia in 1952.
-Machholz established an interest in astronomy at the early age of 8 and by thirteen had his first telescope, a 2-inch refractor.
+Don Machholz [ maˈcoles ], aka The Comet Hunter, was born in Portsmouth, Virginia, on October 7, 1952, and died on August 9, 2022, at his home in Wikieup, Arizona.
+Machholz established an interest in astronomy at the early age of 8 and, by thirteen, had his first telescope, a 2-inch refractor.
 It wasn’t much later that he located all the Messier Objects utilizing a 6-inch Criterion Dynascope given to him by his parents.

 Don entered the United States Army in 1971, working as a meteorological observer during the day and continued viewing astronomical objects by night.
-In the early 70’s astrophotography was popular and while stationed in Yuma, Arizona he photographed some of his first objects that were subsequently published in astronomy magazines.
+In the early 1970s, astrophotography was popular, and while stationed in Yuma, Arizona, he photographed some of his first objects that were subsequently published in astronomy magazines.

-By the mid 70’s he developed a mapping system that assisted him with comet hunting and after 1700 hours of searching, he visually discovered his first comet on September 12, 1978.
+By mid-1970, he developed a mapping system that assisted him with comet hunting, and after 1700 hours of searching, he visually discovered his first comet on September 12, 1978.

-Machholz is the most successful living visual comet discoverer; credited with the discovery of 12 comets, including the periodic comets 96P/Machholz, 141P/Machholz, the non-periodic C/2004 Q2 (Machholz) that was easily visible in binoculars in the northern sky in 2004 and 2005, C/2010 F4 (Machholz), and recently C/2018 V1 (Machholz-Fujikawa-Iwamoto).
+Machholz was known as the most prolific visual comet discoverer; credited with the discovery of 12 comets, including the periodic comets 96P/Machholz, 141P/Machholz, non-periodic C/2004 Q2 (Machholz) that were easily visible in binoculars in the northern sky in 2004 and 2005, C/2010 F4 (Machholz), and C/2018 V1 (Machholz-Fujikawa-Iwamoto).

-Machholz remains active in the astronomical community, observes nearly 120 nights per year, is a survivor of Stage 3 Prostate Cancer and lives with his wife, Michele, in the Aquarius Mountains of Northern Arizona.
+Machholz was active in the astronomical community up until his death, observed nearly 120 nights per year, was a survivor of Stage 3 Prostate Cancer, and lived with his beloved wife, Michele, in Wikieup, Arizona.